coliasgroup/seL4-summit-2024-rust-training/book/src/root-task/kernel-objects.md

 {{#step 3.G (exercise)}}

-**Exercies:**: Now the minimum rights necessary for the program to run.
+**Exercies:**: Now use the minimum rights necessary for the program to run.